gramiojs/documentation/docs/keyboards/force-reply-keyboard.md

+---
+title: Force reply keyboard builder for Telegram Bot API

+head:
+    - - meta
+      - name: "description"
+        content: "Upon receiving a message with this object, Telegram clients will display a reply interface to the user (act as if the user has selected the bot's message and tapped 'Reply')."

+    - - meta
+      - name: "keywords"
+        content: "Telegram, Telegram Bot API, GramIO, TypeScript, Deno, Bun, Node.JS, Nodejs, keyboard, builder, force reply keyboard, chunk, pattern, matrix, url, webapp"
+---

 # Force Reply Keyboard

 Upon receiving a message with this object, Telegram clients will display a reply interface to the user (act as if the user has selected the bot's message and tapped 'Reply').
 This can be extremely useful if you want to create user-friendly step-by-step interfaces without having to sacrifice [privacy mode](https://core.telegram.org/bots/features#privacy-mode).